Determine where the local and absolute maxima and minima occur on... | Channels for Pearson+

 B

-Absolute max of 4 at x=−2, Local max of 4 at x=−2, No absolute or local mins
+Absolute max of 5 at x=4, Absolute min of −2 at x=1, No local extrema

 C